The price of homeownership

 There is freedom in homeownership but there is also immense responsibility.
 All repairs and maintenance are solely mine.
 If I miss a beat or go cheap, I will pay the full price later on.

 My shower heater finally gave up its ghost after 6 faithful years of service.
 I brought it from our apartment in QC and it was able to service us for a whole year in my new house before giving up.
-I had my contractor replace it and have him do other minor repairs and updatea around the house (e.g. dry wall my kids destroyed).
+I had my contractor replace it and have him do other minor repairs and updates around the house (e.g. dry wall my kids destroyed).

 Tadaah!
 I have a water heater again.
 Will patch up the holes where the old heater had hung.
 Photo by CallMeCreation.com